 - The feedback period on proposed traffic changes (resolutions) for this project was 26 September to 16 October 2017.

-- Councillors approved a proposal to make the footpath a shared path in late November 2017.
+- Councillors approved a proposal to make the footpath a shared path on 23 November 2017.

 Read the Traffic Resolution Report that went out for consultation, and the feedback below.